-At first, I thought it was a weird combination, but after I baked the crackers and let them cool down, I ended up with crispy and salty goodness.
+At first, I thought it was a weird combination, but after I baked the crackers and let them cool down, I ended up with extremely crispy and salty goodness.

 If you are looking for something low carbs to snack on, you are in the right place.
 After I made my first batch, I made another one to have on hand for the whole week.
 They are super easy to make, versatile and the perfect replacement for potato chips.

 Keto Crackers – Nutty and Delicious

 Who says you can’t enjoy a good crunch when switching to a keto lifestyle even though chips and grains are not on the allowed food list?

 Well, some people suggest eating a few slices of a cucumber when looking for quick low carb snacks, and while that’s a good idea and will make you eat more vegetables; for me, it’s not satisfying enough.

 You can definitely buy healthy keto snacks online from any other health store, but they usually have added ingredients that are not keto compliant or are insanely expensive.

 The crackers are good to eat on their own as a quick low carb snack, but I prefer them better topped with high-quality grass-fed butter and salt.
 You can also dip them in guacamole or other keto dips.